tomatoXu/os-ext-testing/README.md

 The following are pre-requisite steps before you install anything:

+1. Read the official documentation: http://ci.openstack.org/third_party.html

-1. Get a Gerrit account for your testing system registered
+2. Get a Gerrit account for your testing system registered

-2. Ensure base packages installed on your target hosts/VMs
+3. Ensure base packages installed on your target hosts/VMs

-3. Set up your data repository
+4. Set up your data repository

 Below are detailed instructions for each step.